staubina/edx-documentation/en_us/shared/students/Section_mobile_gettingstarted.rst

 Do I need an edX account?
 ======================================

-You need to have an edX account before you can enroll in courses.
-You can sign up for an edX account in the edX mobile app, or use a browser to go to the `edx.org`_ website.
+You can browse courses and view course details without an edX account, but you need to have an edX account before you can enroll in courses.

+You can register for an edX account in the edX mobile app, or use a browser to go to the `edx.org`_ website.
 When you create your account, you need to be connected to the Internet.
+For more information, see :ref:`Getting Started_account`.

 ======================================
 How do I create an edX account?
 ======================================

-When you open the edX mobile app, select **Sign up and start learning**.
+When you open the edX mobile app, select **Register**.
 You can create an edX account using your email address or your Facebook or Google account.

-You also provide the following information.
+When you create an account, you are asked for the following information.

 * Your name.
 * The username that will identify you to course teams and to other learners.
 * A password.
 * Your country or region.

-After you create your account, you can find courses that interest you and enroll in them.
+.. note:: Your username, not your full name, is used to identify you to course team members and other learners.
+Your full name is used on any certificates that you earn.
+You cannot change your public username after you register.

 ===========================================